-NO. ROLE PLAYERS ROLES AND RESPONSIBILITIES 4 IDP Steering Committee Framework/Process Plan management structure; Allocation of duties and monitoring; Overall management including the appointment of technical consultants; Decision on roles and responsibilities; Commission research studies and recommend appointment of service providers; Decide on matters to be referred to Technical Committee for alignment and integration purposes.
-5 IDP Representative Forum The Executive Mayor or Representative chairs the forum meetings.
-Constituted of the all the Executive Mayors/IDP managers/coordinators/CBO's/NGO's/Business Forums/ Community Forums/Youth /Woman/ Disabled Org./ Political parties /Traditional Leadership This Forum consist of community participation structure/stakeholders in their respective organised formations, to represent the interests of all stakeholders and ensure proper communication to guarantee representative and collaborative participation during the review process; Will provide an organizational mechanisms for discussion, negotiations and decision making between the stakeholders including municipalities and government departments during the Municipal process; Monitor the performance of the planning and implementation process.
+NO. ROLE PLAYERS ROLES AND RESPONSIBILITIES Ensure that the links between the processes of performance management, monitoring, evaluation and review are maintained; Ensuring compliance with National and Provincial requirements and legislations; Ensure appropriate participation of all the relevant Stakeholders; Ensure proper documentation of outcomes; Chairing the Steering Committee, Technical Committee; and Management of Service Providers 4.
+IDP Steering Committee Framework/Process Plan management structure; Allocation of duties and monitoring; Overall management including the appointment of technical consultants; Decision on roles and responsibilities; Commission research studies and recommend appointment of service providers; Decide on matters to be referred to Technical Committee for alignment and integration purposes.
+5. IDP Representative Forum The Executive Mayor or Representative chairs the forum meetings.
+Constituted of the all the Executive Mayors/IDP managers/coordinators/CBO's/NGO's/Business Forums/ Community Forums/Youth /Woman/ Disabled Org./ Political parties /Traditional Leadership, GSDM GIS Specialist This Forum consist of community participation structure/stakeholders in their respective organised formations, to represent the interests of all stakeholders and ensure proper communication to guarantee representative and collaborative participation during the review process; Will provide an organizational mechanisms for discussion, negotiations and decision making between the stakeholders including municipalities and government departments during the Municipal process; Monitor the performance of the planning and implementation process.
 Make recommendations to the council on planning and development priorities.
-6 IDP Sectoral Forums: CFOs Forum Corporate Services/HR Forum Infrastructure & Technical Services Managers Forum District Communications Forum HIV/AIDS Council Disaster Management Forum Transport Forum Environmental Health Practitioners Forum Pollution & Waste Forum Each municipality will be represented by the head of department or second in charge in the department and senior representatives from sector departments operating within the District.
-The IDP Sectoral Forums will be responsible for: Advising the Steering Committee on terms of reference for the various planning activities; Deliberate on reports and consider inputs from the relevant stakeholders. (study teams and consultants, and also inputs from provincial sector on sector departments and support providers); processes, summarizes and document outputs; consider and report on department outputs; makes content recommendations, prepare, facilitate and document meetings Provide sectional IDP progress report on quarterly basis.
-Discuss challenges encountered and recommend possible solutions within their respective line functions ensure alignment regarding relational matters, and agree on the programme of action to be pursuit towards achieving goals as articulated in the respective Municipal IDPs Use the 5 LGSA as the basis of their discussions and information assimilation and dissemination tool Provide technical guidelines on environment and Municipal health issues , provide assessment of district state in terms of compliance and pollution matters 7.
-IDP Technical Committee Will be chaired by the District Municipal Manager or a designated Official.
-Consists of all Municipal Managers and Heads of Departments as well as representatives from sector departments.
-Will deal with matters relevant and relating to District wide issues; Consider District wide programs and integration to PGDS; Consider and advise the IDP Representative Forum on the evaluation of sector plans; Attend to the alignment of the LM's' IDP's to that of the GSDM
+6. IDP Sectoral Forums CFOs Forum Corporate Services/HR Forum Infrastructure & Technical Services Managers Forum District Each municipality will be represented by the head of department or second in charge in the department and senior representatives from sector departments operating within the District.
+The IDP Sectoral Forums will be responsible for: Advising the Steering Committee on terms of reference for the various planning activities; Deliberate on reports and consider inputs from the relevant stakeholders. (study teams and consultants, and also inputs from provincial sector on sector departments and support providers);